 What state pays postpartum nurses the most?

-California consistently pays the highest RN wages in the country — a median of $133,340 (BLS May 2024) — and postpartum nurses benefit from the same structural advantages that drive all California RN wages: mandatory nurse-to-patient ratio laws (enforced in mother-baby units at 1:3), strong union density, daily overtime law (time-and-a-half after 8 hours/day on 12-hour shifts), and intense competition for experienced OB nurses among major health systems.
+California consistently pays the highest RN wages in the country – a median of $140,270 (BLS OEWS, May 2025) – and postpartum nurses benefit from the same structural advantages that drive all California RN wages: mandatory nurse-to-patient ratio laws (1:4 mother-baby couplets in postpartum units under Title 22 CCR section 70217), strong union density, daily overtime law (time-and-a-half after 8 hours/day on 12-hour shifts), and intense competition for experienced OB nurses among major health systems.
 Hawaii, Oregon, Washington, and Alaska round out the top five.
 For nurses willing to relocate, the Pacific Coast states are the clearest compensation optimization play in postpartum nursing.